 What Is A Bitcoin ATM

-Bitcoin ATMs are similar to traditional ATMs.
-They provide a portal for a financial transaction using Bitcoin instead of traditional currency.
+Bitcoin kiosks are similar to traditional ATMs.
+They provide a portal for financial transactions using Bitcoin instead of traditional currency.

 You can buy and sell Bitcoin with cash or a debit card (in some instances).
-Instead of connecting to a financial institution, these ATMs allow you to buy crypto for your digital wallet (or sell crypto for cash).
+So, Instead of connecting to a financial institution, these machines allow you to buy crypto for your digital wallet (or sell crypto for cash).

 You can find Bitcoin ATMs anywhere you find traditional ATMs.
 Your local bar, coffee shop, gas station, or grocery store may already have one on-site.